graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-03/papers/2025-04-02-dynamic-tanh.md

 The use of $\tanh$ in place of layer-norm is appealing given it throws away the need for expensive reductions required for computing activation statistics.
 As we move matrix multiplications down to lower and lower bit-widths, these reductions become comparably more expensive as part of training.

-This approach doesn't come without caveats.
-The main one I can see is that the lower cost of training large language models with `DynamicTanh` is lost when required to sweep two extra hyperparameters.
+The key caveat is that the lower cost of training large language models with `DynamicTanh` is lost when required to sweep two extra hyperparameters.
 A $\mu$P-like hyperparameter transfer rule would be extremely helpful to mitigate this.

-The smaller caveat is that even more extreme activation values would lead to even flatter norm slopes, suggesting the shape of the learned function should end up more like [$x \exp({-x^2/2})$](https://www.wolframalpha.com/input?i2d=true&i=plot+x+*+Power%5Be%2C-Divide%5BPower%5Bx%2C2%5D%2C2%5D%5D+from+-5+to+5).
-You can see this kind of non-monotonicity showing in the upper right parts of Figure 4 panels.